netwizeBE/site/_hasp/02-hardware.md

 Hasp-lvgl supports the ESP32, ESP8266 and STM32F4 families of microcontrollers.
 It needs a compatible micro-controller with drivers supporting the attached display, touch controller, storage and network.

-Below is a list of recommended development boards and a TFT touchscreen, to get you up-and-running in no-time.
+Below is a list of recommended development boards and a TFT touchscreen to get you up-and-running in no time.

 ### Recommended Boards